smartprix/xorm/README.md

 Instead of doing `Person.query().find()` you can do `Person.find()`

 ### Easier Relationships
-You can define all your relationships in the `relations` method.
+You can define all your relationships in the `$relations` method.
 #### Methods for defining relations
 **belongsTo(model, options)**
 **hasOne(model, options)**